Links to some of the manuscript sources for Richard de Fournival’s Bestiaire d’amours.

 K. B-Br 10349-414; 15thC.
 Many and varied spiritual, devotional, and school texts bound together.
 The incomplete Bestiary is on f.227, preceded by an unedited prayer and followed by a chronicle on the city of Tournai.

 L. GB-Lbl Harley 273; 14thC.
-The complete manuscript is online on the BL site.
 Insular manuscript with large mixture of contents in French and Latin, including a Psalter from Ludlow, and Matins of our Lady, and the Office for the dead in French.
 The Bestiary starts on f.70r and has black ink drawings.
-Later the MS has rules for love, charms, medical recipes, extracts from the Pseudo-Turpin chronicle, Gautier de Coinci’s Cinq joies nostre Dame, and Nicholas Bozon‘s ‘Pleyne d’amour’.
+Later, the MS has rules for love, charms, medical recipes, extracts from the Pseudo-Turpin chronicle, Gautier de Coinci’s Cinq joies nostre Dame, and Nicholas Bozon‘s ‘Pleyne d’amour’.

 M. US-NYpm 459; beginning of 14thC.
 Not online.
 Details can be found here and here.
 Contains an expanded form of the work, with a short prologue and 20 additional animals added at the end (as also in Q).
 The work, which starts on f.2r, is followed by book 4 of Aldobrandino of Siena’s Régime du corps, which is on physiognomy and gives details of how to spot character from appearance.

 O. GB-Ob Douce 308 (=TrouvI; MotD); early 14thC.
 The images are online: see my blogpost here!
 The Bestiary starts on f.86r.
-There is a listing for the MS on Arlima, which contains Jacques de Longuyon’s Vows of the Peacock before the Bestiary, which is followed by Jacques Bretel’s Chauvency, 516 lyrics without musical notation and Huon de Méry’s Tourneiment Antecrist.
+There is a rather patchy listing for the MS on Arlima, which contains Jacques de Longuyon’s Vows of the Peacock before the Bestiary, which is followed by Jacques Bretel’s Chauvency, 516 lyrics without musical notation and Huon de Méry’s Tourneiment Antecrist.

 P. I-Fl Plut LXXVI, 79; 14thC.
 Directions to the illuminator are in Lombard dialect.
 Contains Guillaume de Conches’s Livre de moralités, a Lapidary, and the only known copy of Agnes et Melibeus (which cites refrain ‘Dame mal mariee / Dieu vous donne bon ami’).
 The Bestiary is copied on folios 25-32, 17-24, and 37.